domino14/cesars-blog/content/posts/2023-06-28-how-to-unfck-arch.md

 summary: Arch Linux is the main system on my desktop computer.
 I love it but sometimes it screws up.
 Here are some tricks for unscrewing it up.
 ---

 Did I tell you all that I run Arch Linux?
-The following cartoon should make my intent clearer:
+The following cartoon should make the connotation clearer:

 ![](https://i.kym-cdn.com/photos/images/newsfeed/002/243/374/ae2.jpg)